run-llama/ts-agents/README.md

 In this repo you've learned how to
 * Create an agent
+* Use remote LLMs like GPT-4
+* Use local LLMs like Mixtral
 * Create a RAG query engine
 * Turn functions and query engines into agent tools
 * Combine those tools